mattermost/docs/source/administration/mmctl-cli-tool.rst

 .. code-block:: sh

-   --confirm   Confirm you really want to reset all configuration settings to its default value -h, --help  help for reset
+   --confirm   Confirm you really want to reset all configuration settings to the default value -h, --help  help for reset

 **Options inherited from parent commands**